richardtallent/RT.Comb/README.md

 You can implement either of these interfaces on your own, or both, to suit your needs.

+## Database-side generation/decoding

+This repository includes an `sql` folder containing scripts for two SQL Server 2016+ functions that implement `UnixDateTimeStrategy`:

+- [NewComb](./sql/NewComb.sql): Generates a new COMB value; and
+- [DateFromComb](./sql/DateFromComb.sql): Extracts the `DATETIME2` timestamp value from an existing COMB value.

+The logic in these functions is fully compatible with the .NET code in this library.

+_(I would be happy to accept a testable PR to add PostgreSql functions.)_

+If you need similar functions for the `SqlDateTimeStrategy`, those are included as well as [NewCombLegacy](./sql/NewCombLegacy.sql) and [DateFromCombLegacy](./sql/DateFromCombLegacy.sql).

+Both of the COMB-generation functions rely on a view, [vwNewGuid](./sql/vwNewGuid.sql), since `NEWID()` is non-deterministic and can't be called directly from within a function.

+_If you need to support SQL Server versions prior to 2016, look at the commit history for this README file, it contains older versions of the code that support some older versions._

 ## Gory Details about UUIDs and GUIDs

 Note: _(For a more comprehensive treatment, see Wikipedia.)_